deepmodeling-activity/Hackathon2023/Final/AI4Science Application Scenario Exploration/README.md

 Submit the full content as a Bohrium Notebook or as an attachment

-### Topic 2: dflow X: Developing AI4Science cloud-native workflows
+### question 2: dflow X: Developing AI4Science cloud-native workflows

 dflow is an open-source Python development framework for scientific computing workflow developers using the cloud-native project Argo as a workflow engine.